 Human anatomy has been essential for better understanding how human body works.
 By analogy, plant anatomy can be used to better understand how plants work.

-To better understand density I have been exploring its anatomical underpinnings.
-A photograph below shows wood microscopic structure with its three major tissues.
-Their proportions and characteristics vary across different species (see next photos).
+The photograph below shows wood microscopic structure with its three major tissues.
+Their proportions and characteristics vary across different species (see photos below).

 ANATOMICAL VARIATION LARGELY INDEPENDENT OF WOOD DENSITY